Can You Use a Car Battery in a Golf Cart? (Explained)

 My golf cart runs with traditional golf cart batteries.
 Usually, carts are powered by electric motors.
 The batteries are located inside the cart itself.

-If you want to charge these batteries, you’ll need to plug them into an electrical outlet.
-But they usually die faster the older they get and you will need some replacement batteries.
+If you want to charge these batteries, plug them into an electrical outlet.
+But they usually die faster the older they get, and you will need replacement batteries.

 Can You Use a Car Battery in a Golf Cart?

-Electric golf carts have a motor that works at either 36 or 48 volts.
+Electric golf carts have a motor that works at 36 or 48 volts.

 The golf cart batteries will pull roughly 50 to 75 amps of power when they hit the max speed of 15 miles per hour.

-If you are the owner of a car battery.
-Could you just throw that battery in my golf cart and be ready to rock?
+Suppose you are the owner of a car battery.
+Could you throw that battery in my golf cart and be ready to rock?

 It is not that simple, as a car battery is 12 volts.

-You can string them together through the positive terminal and the negative terminal to get to the requirement in voltage to power the golf cart.
+You can string them together through the positive and negative terminals to get to the requirement in voltage to power the golf cart.
 But I would recommend not doing it.

 Can you use a 12V battery in a golf cart?

 The standard car battery is 12 volts.
-While it may seem a bit complex, you can string together three to four of the batteries in a series.
+While it may seem complex, you can combine three to four batteries in a series.
 The connection of multiple 12-volt car batteries can get the golf cart motor to the voltage you need for power.

 The way you would work the 12-volt batteries with the golf cart is that you would make a connection.
 Using negative to positive connectors, you link them together to form one large battery pack.

-You will want to investigate the battery tray of the golf cart to be sure that you have the batteries in a secure state.
+You will want to investigate the golf cart’s battery tray to ensure you have the batteries securely.
 Adjustment of the plate may be necessary to hold down the batteries.

 Are golf cart batteries the same as car batteries?